mathiaslec/quick-blocks-prototyping/README.md

 ## Introduction
-The quick-blocks are parameteric CAD files to 3D print blocks and clip electronics modules (or anything else) on these blocks.
+The quick-blocks project enables the design of customized boxes for your electronic project along with modular blocks for the positioning of individual modules (PCB, fan, button etc…), through a collection of CAD file templates to be opened directly with FreeCAD or OpenScad.

 Easily assemble, re-arrange, update modules, disassemble your prototype.
 This quick-block prototyping project was created to **prototype the easy way**, with **modularity** in mind.
 I defined "standard dimensions", and most of STL availables are "standard", and fit with the following dimensions:
 - grid spacing : 10 mm
 - screws : M3